 In the event your company doesn’t have such a policy, or you find that it inadequately addresses the issues at hand, then you should reach out to a supervisor or other colleague and initiate the conversation, for it’s very likely you are not the only person with concerns related to cybersecurity and working from home.
 Plus, doing this could save your company a tremendous headache down the road.
 After all, the majority of cybersecurity issues companies face stem from employee mistakes.

-A good, strong password is your primary and often most effective defense against the cybersecurity threats we’ve mentioned are lurking in the shadows of your digital work environment.
-However, many people don’t recognize this and don’t take the time to make sure their passwords are able to keep them as safe as they possibly can.
+A good, strong password is your primary and often most effective defense against the cybersecurity threats we’ve mentioned that are lurking in the shadows of your digital work environment.
+However, many people don’t recognize this and don’t take the time to make sure their passwords can keep them as safe as they possibly can.

 The first thing you should do is make sure all your devices are password protected and that changes cannot be made to the system without administrative approval, meaning you need to enter your password to do so.
 This puts up a solid line of defense should anyone or anything (think malware) get into your computer and attempt to access data or make changes that could lead to a hack or something worse.